ralfkonrad/quantlib_for_maven/README.md

 The QuantLib SWIG Java Binding is released under the [BSD 3-Clause License](LICENSE).
 You can use it in both commercial and non-commercial projects.
-However, please note that the QuantLib library itself has its own licensing terms, and you should consult the official QuantLib documentation for
+However, please note that the QuantLib library itself has its own licensing terms, and you should consult the official [QuantLib documentation](https://github.com/lballabio/QuantLib) for further information.